Image of a woman on a couch for a post asking the question "is mystery shopping legit?"

 How Real Mystery Shopping Works

 First, you sign up with mystery shopping firms.
 These firms have deals with brands that need checks done.
 You browse open jobs in your area and apply for shops that catch your eye.
+Our guide on how to become a mystery shopper walks you through this step by step.

 Once you’re picked, you get clear guidelines for your visit.
 They tell you what to watch for, what to buy, and what to note.
 You do the shop while acting like a normal buyer.